Saturday: Origins

 between the 1st and 3rd centuries AD.
-The astrological order of the days was explained by Vettius Valens and Dio Cassius (and Chaucer gave the same explanation in his Treatise on the Astrolabe).
+The astrological order of the days was explained by Vettius Valens and Dio Cassius.
+Chaucer gave the same explanation in his Treatise on the Astrolabe.
 According to these authors, it was a principle of astrology that the heavenly bodies presided, in succession, over the hours of the day.
-The association of the weekdays with the respective deities is thus indirect, the days are named for the planets, which were in turn named for the deities.
+The association of the weekdays with the respective deities is thus indirect, the days are named for the planets, which were named for the deities.

-The Germanic peoples adapted the system introduced by the Romans but glossed their indigenous gods over the Roman deities in a process known as interpretatio germanica.
+The Germanic peoples adapted the system introduced by the Romans and placed their indigenous gods over the Roman deities in a process known as interpretatio germanica.
 In the case of Saturday, however, the Roman name was borrowed directly by West Germanic peoples, apparently because none of the Germanic gods was considered to be a counterpart of the Roman god Saturn.
 Otherwise Old Norse and Old High German did not borrow the name of the Roman god (Icelandic laugardagur, German Samstag).

-In the Eastern Orthodox Church, Saturdays are days on which the Theotokos (Mother of God) and All Saints are commemorated, and the day on which prayers for the dead are especially offered, in remembrance that it was on a Saturday that Jesus lay dead in the tomb.
-The Octoechos contains hymns on these themes, arranged in an eight-week cycle, that are chanted on Saturdays throughout the year.
-At the end of services on Saturday, the dismissal begins with the words: "May Christ our True God, through the intercessions of his most-pure Mother, of the holy, glorious and right victorious Martyrs, of our reverend and God-bearing Fathers…".
-For the Orthodox, Saturday — with the sole exception of Holy Saturday — is never a strict fast day.
-When a Saturday falls during one of the fasting seasons (Great Lent, Nativity Fast, Apostles' Fast, Dormition Fast) the fasting rules are always lessened to an extent.
-The Great Feast of the Exaltation of the Cross and the Beheading of St. John the Baptist are normally observed as strict fast days, but if they fall on a Saturday or Sunday, the fast is lessened.